 Applied Music Lessons

 The department provides private lesson instruction for all interested students and University members in most areas of music performance.
 Instruction carries an extra charge beyond tuition and includes 10 private lessons per semester.
-Students may enroll for 45-minute lessons and earn 1 credit or one-hour lessons and earn 2 credits.
+Lessons are for one hour and earn two credits.
 Lesson times are arranged individually with the instructor.

 These credits do not count towards the 38 three-credit courses required for graduation, but six may be counted towards the music major or minor.
-Students interested in registering for lessons must do so before the end of the Add/Drop period as identified on the University Academic Calendar.
-More information and registration forms are available from the Department Coordinator in Canisius Hall, Room 3.
-For more information, please contact Dr. Laura Nash.
+Students interested in registering for lessons may do so via online registration as they would any other course, and must do so before the end of the add/drop period as identified on the University Academic Calendar.
+For more information, please contact the department coordinator, Melissa Roberto, or Dr. Laura Nash.